-There is also an interesting connection between Thurisaz and the concept of the thorn hedge which the witch or shaman is able to cross.
+Thurisaz and the concept of the thorn hedge which the witch or shaman is able to cross.
 Juniper’s ‘Walking the Hedge’ blog gives a very intesting account of what ‘walking the hedge’ entails – note the importance of habit breaking and forming.

-Key terms: Power, impulse, anger, subconscious urges, vital force
+Rich meaning: Power, impulse, anger, subconscious urges, vital force

 Deepening your connection with Thurisaz

 My Elder Futhark journeys are based on the traditional meanings of the runes.
 To get the most from the journey follow these steps: